natanlf/natancode-lab/README.md

 # 🧠 Engineering Notes by Natan

-A collection of practical projects, experiments, and technical explorations around backend engineering and scalable systems.
+A collection of practical projects, experiments, and technical explorations around software engineering and scalable systems.

 ---